fltt/make4java/README.md

 if empty, the JAR archive will be named `<name>.jar` and the native library `<name>.so`, else they will be named `<name>-<version>.jar` and `<name>-<version>.so`.

+`MK_ENABLED` is used to control (from `configure`) which component to build and which to skip.
+If the component must be built unconditionally, just set it to 'yes'.

 The class names listed in the `MK_JAVAH_CLASSES` argument must be specified in the "dot notation", i.e., `some.package.name.SomeClass`.